qbduan/Gonorrhea-modeling-1/README.md

 * contact tracing of regular partners (F/T)
 * contact tracing of casual partners (F/T)
 * probability to test a regular partner
-* probability to test a casual partner,
+* probability to test a casual partner

+Run the EXE file as follows:
 ```
 .\Model_optimistic.exe 123 F F F 0.0 0.0
 ```